stevencutchin/stevencutchin.github.io/luminary.md

 The Stein Luminary combines both touch-activated screens and immersive projection.

-Luminary focuses on visual expierience.
+Luminary focuses on visual experience.
 Cutchin's work focuses on building and fostering the archiving cultural histories through this project using high technology and intricate software building.

-### A few photo showcasing Luminary
+### A few photos showcasing Luminary

 {% include figure.html image="/assets/images/luminary4.jpg" caption="Image with caption" width="500" height="1000" %}